JAParsons/HonoursProject---Vault-Password-Manager/README.md

 -   A user enters some sensitive information such as a password or encryption key which they wish to backup.

--   This information is distributed across a number of QR codes like so.
+-   This information is distributed across a number of QR codes.

 -   In the event that the information needs to be recovered, a majority of the shares can be brought together in order to reconstruct the original data.